sladericewatkins/onecms7/README.md

 # SladeWatkins.com
 [![CLA assistant](https://cla-assistant.io/readme/badge/sladewatkins/website)](https://cla-assistant.io/sladewatkins/website) [![Deploy to Prod](https://github.com/sladewatkins/website/actions/workflows/gh-pages.yml/badge.svg)](https://github.com/sladewatkins/website/actions/workflows/gh-pages.yml)

 This is the source code for SladeWatkins.com, it's largely what makes my website tick.

+## Licensing
 I've open sourced it under the [MIT License](https://github.com/sladewatkins/website/blob/master/LICENSE) for your benefit.
 (Do note that my blog and site text are licensed under the [CC-BY-SA-4.0 license](https://github.com/sladewatkins/website/blob/master/textLICENSE).)

+## Production assets
-The [``gh-pages``](https://github.com/sladewatkins/website/tree/gh-pages) tree within this repository is what is served to the public on [sladewatkins.com](https://www.sladewatkins.com).
+The [``gh-pages``](https://github.com/sladewatkins/website/tree/gh-pages) tree within this repository contains the production assets served to the public on [sladewatkins.com](https://www.sladewatkins.com).

 ## About this site
 I'm building this site to be database-free, no SQL of any kind to be found.
 I hate working with SQL (and maintaining those servers) and this is my attempt to stop doing so.